americocunhajr/CE-ABC/README.md

 <img src="logo/CE-ABC.png" width="40%">

 **CE-ABC: Cross-Entropy Approximate Bayesian Computation** is a Matlab package that implements a framework for uncertainty quantification in mechanistic epidemic models defined by ordinary differential equations, which combines the cross-entropy method for optimization and approximate Bayesian computation for statistical inference.
 With some straightforward adaptations, CE-ABC strategy can also be applied to other systems (mechanical, electrical, coupled, etc).
 More details are in the following paper:
-- *A. Cunha Jr, D. A. W. Barton, and T. G. Ritto, Uncertainty quantification in mechanistic epidemic models via cross-entropy approximate Bayesian computation, Preprint, 2023*
+- *A. Cunha Jr, D. A. W. Barton, and T. G. Ritto, Uncertainty quantification in mechanistic epidemic models via cross-entropy approximate Bayesian computation, Nonlinear Dynamics, in press, 2023 https://doi.org/10.1007/s11071-023-08327-8*

 Preprint available at:
 https://arxiv.org/abs/2207.12111